Nemo64/marco-zone/_posts/2020-05-10-configure-symfony-for-lambda.md

 ---
-title:       Configure symfony for lambda
+title:       Configure symfony for a lambda environment in bref
-description: Here are some configurations you need to set or be aware of when using symfony in AWS lambda using bref.
+description: |-
+    A guide on how to configure everything in the full multipage symfony skeleton to run on aws lambda, with code snippets, to get you started.
 categories:
     - AWS
     - serverless
     - Software-Development
 date:        2020-05-10 20:00:00 +0200
-lastmod:     2020-05-11 10:30:00 +0200
+lastmod:     2020-05-13 11:00:00 +0200
 redirects:
     - path: /prepare-symfony-for-lambda
 ---